Contact Us

 Freight Insurance for Transloading

 There are some who feel like transloading might not be right for their business because it increases the amount of time that their shipment is handled and moved.
-Truthfully, when opting for this method of transport, that is a somewhat unavoidable aspect of it.
+This can be true in some circumstances.
 However, you should not rule out using transloading just for this reason.

 While there is no way to completely mitigate the risk of freight suffering from damage, you can absolutely protect yourself financially by making sure you purchase freight insurance.
-While the freight carrier is expected to provide a minimum amount of insurance coverage, it’s usually not anywhere in the realm of what would completely cover your freight if it were all lost to damage.
+This insurance is above and beyond what the freight company would have to cover in case of an accident.

-The bare minimum coverage also doesn’t insure against certain provisions protected by the Carmack Amendment.
-This law allows the carrier to provide proof they weren’t responsible for the damage and that one of the following instances occurred:
+Keep in mind that the bare minimum coverage offered by freight companies doesn’t insure against certain provisions protected by the Carmack Amendment.
+This law allows the carrier to provide proof they weren’t responsible for the damage.

 • Damage caused by government